VictorDenisov/keystone/README.md

 ### Glance ###

-In order to configure glance to use keystone v3 endpoints only you need to add these lines to glance.conf file:
+In order to configure glance to use keystone v3 endpoints only, you need to add these lines to glance.conf file:

 > [keystone_authtoken]